idapython/pyhexraysdeob/README.md

 * The algorithm to detected nested dispatchers is simple.
 If turned off and your gut feeling tells you the decompiled output looks wrong, it is worth reinvestigating.
 Overall, we recommend researchers to always cross-check their results and not trust the output blindly.
 * Conditional states are not handled by this tool.
 * In some cases, we optimize away the `break` statement in a while loop.
 We are working on this issue.
 However, bear in mind that this issue exists when analysing an unflattened function
 * During development and evaluation, we experienced crashes.
 Thus, we recommend saving often and keeping a separate copy of the IDB file.
-When working with the tool, we usually keep two windows open.
-One solely to use with the tool, and one without unflattening activated.
-As explained above, another way to stabilize the tool is to turn if only on if you are looking at a particular function you want to unflatten.
+If safe mode is turned off,  we recommend to keep two IDA sessions open,one for the unflattener plugin and one for annotations.
 * Our research and this tool is based on a previous version of Emotet than the one that is currently propagated by the threat actors (date: 2022-05-04).
 Thus, if you plan to run the tool on the newest version, the tool will not give you the results as described in the blog article.
 Below is a list of unpacked emotet samples we have tested the tool on:

 ```